Arina2246/CRUD-api-RS/README.md

 #3. swith to branch "DEV"

+#4. run in terminal "npm i"

-#4. type in terminal "npm run start:dev"
+#4. run in terminal "npm run start:dev"

 #5. open Postman and add "http://localhost:3000/" to url input